 *detergent c/o BALM Baby Have you ever tried soap nuts?
 Of course, they aren’t really soap or nuts for that matter.
 Soap nuts are really dried berries from trees in the Himalayas.
 These berries contain high levels of sapponins, providing a detergent free way of reducing water surface tension, so fabrics can release dirt and grime.
 You can actually use a handful of soap nuts or berries as a detergent ….

-Disclosure: I got this product as part of an advertorial.
-What’s in a diaper cream?
+Diaper cream c/o Baby Butz What’s in a diaper cream?
 Does it matter?
 You bet it does!
 We research diaper brands and types, laundry detergent ingredients, fabric origins, but not diaper cream?
 It would be silly not to!
 Whether your baby is just a bit red, or has open sores, you likely care about ingredients in your diaper rash cream.
-Especially if your child has ….
+Especially if your child has sensitive skin and/or if you ….

 With the popularity of cloth diapering rising more and more, there comes a huge boost in information and opinions about it as well.
 One area that creates much debate in the cloth diapering world is washing your diapers.
 With so many opinions about detergents and their ingredients, which do you use?
 Well, not all detergents work for all households due to water mineral content, filtering, washing machine model, load ….